lley154/cardano-plinth-examples/DESCRIPTION.md

-# Plutus Tx Template
+# Cardano Plinth Examples

-This is a template repository for kickstarting your `plutus-tx` smart contract project.
+A repository for some examples using Plinth (PlutusTx)

 Please refer to the [README.md](./README.md) for more information.